ethereum/portal-network-specs/README.md

 - [Chain History Network](./history-network.md)
     - Prior work: https://notes.ethereum.org/oUJE4ZX2Q6eMOgEMiQPkpQ?view
     - Prior Python proof-of-concept: https://github.com/ethereum/ddht/tree/341e84e9163338556cd48dd2fcfda9eedec3eb45
         - This POC should NOT be considered representative of the end goal.
-It incorperates mechanisms that aren't likely to be apart of the actual implementation, specifically the "advertisement" system which proved to be a big bottleneck, as well as the SSZ merkle root system which was a work-around for large data transfer which we now intend to solve with uTP.
+It incorporates mechanisms that aren't likely to be apart of the actual implementation, specifically the "advertisement" system which proved to be a big bottleneck, as well as the SSZ merkle root system which was a workaround for large data transfer which we now intend to solve with uTP.
 - [Transaction Gossip Network](./transaction-gossip.md):
     - Spec is preliminary
     - Prior work: https://ethresear.ch/t/scalable-transaction-gossip/8660